 discriminated against in the wider community.
 Hands of Hope grew, with between 30 - 35

-daily producers and is now in its 14th year.
-During term breaks, the member's children
+daily producers and is now in its 16th year.
+During term breaks, the participants' children

-can attend, earning money for their educational needs by producing their own range of
+were able to attend, earning money for their educational needs by producing their own

-Seminars and workshops have been provided throughout the year for the adults on a
+Seminars and workshops are provided throughout the year for the adults on a

 range of topics, to which professional speakers from the hospitals or or other NGOs have